Building Trustworthy AI

 The Sixth of the Six Key Challenges

 The development and deployment of AI systems inevitably involves many different subsystems and actors working together to achieve a common goal.
-Often these subsystems may be designed and engineered by different teams within the same company, or even different companies.
-How can steps and decisions taken in the different stages of problem definition, design, development, deployment, and operation be designed and logged to help establish liability and remediation?
+Often these subsystems are designed and engineered by different teams within the same company, or even different companies.
+How can steps and decisions taken at each stage of problem definition, design, development, deployment, and operation be designed and logged to help establish liability and remediation?

-During the design, all stakeholders should be able to explain and justify their development decisions to other system-design stakeholders.
-They should also be able to explore how decisions could ultimately impact the systems.
-This will help improve the global systems and help define the responsibilities of those involved.
+During design, all stakeholders should be able to explain and justify development decisions to other system-design stakeholders.
+They should also be able to explore how decisions could ultimately impact systems.
+This helps to improve global systems and to define the responsibilities of those involved.

 Chain of Assurance Questions for Accountability

 Who is accountable for which part of an AI-based system or product, and the AI decision or outcome?